Continuing Education Courses

 State: Vermont

-Pesticide Essentials for Advisers and Applicators [2025]
+Pesticide Essentials for Advisers and Applicators [2026]

 This course will provide an overview of several areas that are key to pesticide safety and application.
 We will cover subjects such as types of licenses, Personal Protective Equipment (PPE), labeling and label interpretations, application equipment and techniques, first aid and decontamination procedures, and Integrated Pest Management (IPM) and techniques.
 It is critical that the fundamentals are taught and reviewed regularly by all applicators and advisers.

-Weed Management in GM Alfalfa: Roundup Ready Alfalfa [2025]
+Weed Management in GM Alfalfa: Roundup Ready Alfalfa [2026]

-GM alfalfa has been back on the market for about six years, after a detour through the courts that began not long after it was first introduced in 2005 as the fifth glyphosate-resistant crop to be commercialized.
+GM alfalfa has been back on the market for about eight years, after a detour through the courts that began not long after it was first introduced in 2005 as the fifth glyphosate-resistant crop to be commercialized.